silexlabs/Silex-v2-prototype2/readme.txt

 ** bugs **

-  * insert image in the background with file manager
-  * memory leak in the Layer, Page and transition classes
   * in the List class, listen to the click on the container instead of each cell, to prevent memory leak
   * chrome and color picker : read ok, load bug
   * delete a container when it is a master or not, and uncheck master when the container is not on any page